 How to Fix no healthy upstream vCenter 7 Issue?

-When you encounter with no healthy upstream error, it means that the vCenter is not up and ready yet.
+When you encounter no healthy upstream error, it means that the vCenter is not up and ready yet.
 Just wait a few minutes before connecting to vCenter via a web browser.